Back to E-commerce Dictionary

 Examples of Data Stewardship

-• 1A PIM manager acts as a data steward for product descriptions, ensuring all new content follows brand guidelines and is free of errors.
+• 1A PIM manager acts as a data steward for product descriptions.
+They ensure all new content follows brand rules and stays free of errors.

-• 2An IT specialist is the data steward for technical specifications, verifying that all attribute values conform to predefined formats and units.
+• 2An IT specialist serves as the data steward for technical specifications.
+They verify that all data values use the correct formats and units.

-• 3A marketing team member is responsible for managing media assets, ensuring images and videos are high-resolution and correctly linked to products.
+• 3A marketing team member manages media assets as a data steward.
+They make sure images and videos are high quality and link to the correct products.

 How WISEPIM Helps